DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Theoretical Analysis of DOMAIN

-Let us designate the second term in Equation \eqref{eq14} as $\eta(s, a)$, which serves as the adjustment of penalties for rewards.
-When the model data $(s, a)$ exhibits high errors, the value of the designed sampling distribution $\omega(s, a)$ increases.
-This indicates that the data point $(s, a)$ either resides in the OOD region or a region with a relatively low density of offline dataset, implying that $d(s, a)$ approaches zero.
-Consequently, $\omega(s, a)>d(s, a)$, resulting in $\eta(s, a)>0$ that serves as a penalty term.
+We denote the second term in Eq. \eqref{eq14} as $\eta(s, a)$, which serves as the adjustment of penalties for rewards. \tx{When the model data $(s, a)$ exhibits significant errors, the value of the designed sampling distribution $\omega(s, a)$ increases.
+This suggests that the data point $(s, a)$ either lies in the OOD region or a region with a relatively low density within the offline dataset, implying that $d(s, a)$ approaches zero.} Consequently, $\omega(s, a)>d(s, a)$, resulting in $\eta(s, a)>0$ that serves as a penalty term.
 Moreover, the magnitude of penalization in the \emph{Q} value increases with larger errors in the model data.
-In contrast, when the model data error is small, suggesting that the data is situated in a region proximal to the true environment, it is possible for $\omega(s, a)$ to be smaller than $d(s, a)$, leading to $\eta(s, a)<0$ which acts as a reward term.
-This encourages exploration in regions with accurate model data during the training process.
+In contrast, when the model data error is small, that is the data is situated in a region proximal to true environment, it is possible for $\omega(s, a)$ to be smaller than $d(s, a)$, leading to $\eta(s, a)<0$ which acts as a reward term.
+This encourages exploration in the accurate model data region during the training process.

-The adaptive adjustment of reward is reflected as follows: During the value iteration process, the adjustment term for reward, $\eta(s, a)$, adapts the rewards based on the magnitude of $\omega(s, a)$ (assuming the offline data set is fixed and thus $d(s, a)$ can be considered fixed as well).
-This adaptive adjustment allows for penalizing model data with high errors and reduces the conservatism of the algorithm.